whitethunder/cloudinary_gem/README.md

 For plenty more transformation options, see our [image transformations documentation](https://cloudinary.com/documentation/image_transformations).

 Generating a 120x90 thumbnail based on automatic face detection of the Facebook profile picture of Bill Clinton:

     http://res.cloudinary.com/demo/image/facebook/c_thumb,g_face,h_90,w_120/billclinton.jpg

 ![Facebook 90x120](https://res.cloudinary.com/demo/image/facebook/c_thumb,g_face,h_90,w_120/billclinton.jpg "Facebook 90x200")

 For more details, see our documentation for embedding [Facebook](https://cloudinary.com/documentation/facebook_profile_pictures) and [Twitter](https://cloudinary.com/documentation/twitter_profile_pictures) profile pictures.

 ## Usage

 ### Configuration

 Each request for building a URL of a remote cloud resource must have the `cloud_name` parameter set.
 Each request to our secure APIs (e.g., image uploads, eager sprite generation) must have the `api_key` and `api_secret` parameters set.
-See [API, URLs and access identifiers](https://cloudinary.com/documentation/api_and_access_identifiers) for more details.
+See [Upload API Reference](https://cloudinary.com/documentation/image_upload_api_reference) for more details.

 Setting the `cloud_name`, `api_key` and `api_secret` parameters can be done either directly in each call to a Cloudinary method or by globally setting using a YAML configuration file.

 Cloudinary looks for an optional file named cloudinary.yml, which should be located under the `config` directory of your Rails project.
 It contains settings for each of your deployment environments.
 You can always override the values specified in `cloudinary.yml` by passing different values in specific Cloudinary calls.

 You can [download your customized cloudinary.yml](https://cloudinary.com/console/cloudinary.yml) configuration file using our Management Console.